Urban rail transit in Africa: Abuja

-Nigeria's national capital, Abuja, is one of the fastest growing cities in Africa and the world.
-According to the United Nations, Abuja grew by 139.7% between 2000 and 2010, making it the fastest growing city in the world.

-As of 2015, the city is experiencing an annual growth of at least 35%, retaining its position as the fastest-growing city on the African continent and one of the fastest-growing in the world.
-As of 2016, the metropolitan area of Abuja is estimated at six million persons, placing it behind only Lagos as the most populous metro area in Nigeria.
-Abuja Rail Mass Transit commonly known as Abuja Light Rail is a regional rail transport system in the Federal Capital Territory of Nigeria.
+Abuja Rail Mass Transit, commonly known as Abuja Light Rail, is a regional rail transport system in the Federal Capital Territory of Nigeria.
 It is the first rapid transit system in the country and in West Africa and the second such system in sub-saharan Africa (after Addis Ababa Light Rail).
 The first phase of the project connects the city center to Nnamdi Azikiwe International Airport, stopping at the Abuja-Kaduna Railway station in Idu.
 The Abuja Metro Line was launched on 12 July 2018 and opened for passengers the following week.

 Lagos

 Nigeria's economic center, Lagos is one of the fastest growing metro areas across the globe.
 Unlike other metro areas Lagos until very recently did not have a form of mass transit.
 China in its ambitious Belt and Road initiative over the last decade, has been especially prominent in Nigeria.
 China's vehicle for this investment is through loans from the Export-Import Bank and China Civil Engineering Construction Company (CCECC).
 Lagos was projected to hit a population of 25 million making it one of the largest metro areas on Earth.
 In 2008 Bus-Rapid transit was launched, but this had limited capacity.
 The first line, The Lagos Blue Line, officially began operation on September 4,2023 and the next line, The Lagos Red Line is 95% complete.
 A much more ambitious project was launched in 2009 for "Lite-Rail", Nigeria is currently focused on developing two lines, estimated to carry 500,000 passengers daily.
 Light-Rail in Lagos is complicated with the presence of significant water due to the presence of a lagoon and the Atlantic Coast, but construction is being coordinated for seamless transition between different modes of transportation.